 This booklet details the organization of the "Climate PBL" course.
-The schedule of the 16 sessions is detailed.
-As the project to be carried out relies heavily on the creation of a mini-fresks, this concept is explained based on the serious game "The Climate Fresk".
-The example of the digital educational resource presenting the mini-fresks of the 2020th and 2021th Climate PBL courses is given to better situate the deliverables making up the project.
+A first part is devoted to statistical analyses of climatic data through 9 sessions of 1h45.
+The second part with 16 sessions relies heavily on the creation of a mini-fresks, based on the serious game "The Climate Fresk" ([2]).
+The example of the digital educational resource presenting the mini-fresks of the previous year Climate PBL courses (see [4]-[8]) is given to better situate the deliverables making up the project.
 The organization of the presentations and the peer review process are explained below.

-&lt;sup>1 Fresk is a special translation of the French word "Fresque", that is specific to the "Climate Fresk Association"
+1 Fresk is a special translation of the French word "Fresque", that is specific to the "Climate Fresk Association"